ironsilk/mSquaredPlex/readme.md

 ## TODO

-- Torrents download status for each user
+- Torrents download status for each user **done** - need to prettify
 - notification when movie was downloaded - **done**
 - Download a CSV with my database - ratings and views
 - Upload Netflix view history :X and integrate it.